Scandinavia trip planning: which country should you go to?

 Why Iceland?

 You cannot compare Iceland to any other country.
-The quirky but very friendly Icelanders do everything to make you happy.
+The quirky but very friendly Icelanders will do everything to make you happy.
 You can see northern lights in the winter, whales all year round and cross the interior highlands with a 4WD in the summer.
 You can also make super amazing hikes, walk to an abandoned aircraft wreck and visit various volcanoes.
 The Blue Lagoon is a real tourist trap that is also super expensive.
 You better visit one of the (free) alternatives to the Blue Lagoon.

 – The Westman Islands